EPA Accused of Dragging Feet on Ohio Water Pollution

 The Environmental Law and Policy Center, or ELPC, filed the lawsuit Wednesday in Toledo federal court against the U.S. EPA, Administrator Scott Pruitt and Robert Kaplan, acting regional administrator of EPA Region 5.

-In addition to ELPC, the plaintiffs also include two of its members who live in Toledo, Michael Ferner and Susan Matz.
+In addition to ELPC, the plaintiffs include two ELPC members who live in Toledo, Michael Ferner and Susan Matz.
 Ferner and Matz are also coordinators for Advocates for a Clean Lake Erie, a grassroots environmental organization founded after a toxic algae bloom poisoned Toledo’s drinking water in August 2014.

 Like many residents of the Great Lakes region, Ferner and Matz are concerned about the growth of harmful algal blooms, which decrease water quality and occasionally cause toxic contamination.

-Note: UPDATE: In a statement issued May 22, a spokesperson for the U.S. EPA confirmed that the agency has approved the 2016 list of pollution impaired waters submitted by the Ohio EPA.